 Tourism is made up of three different sectors mainly direct, and indirect contributions as well as induced expenditure.
 The direct contribute to GDP includes accommodation, transportation and travel, entertainment, visitor attractions, food and beverage, cultural activities and sport and recreation, and government "individual" spending for posterity on cultural and recreational sites - i.e. museums and national parks.
 The indirect contribution extends to the multiplier effect of the purchase of goods and services external to the sector, such as, printing and publishing, marketing and promotion, construction, fuel sales, maintenance, cleaning, security services, investment spending i.e. - the purchase of an aircraft or the construction of a new hotel, and government "collective" spending.
 The induced contribution "measures the GDP and jobs supported by the spending of those who are directly or indirectly employed by the Travel and tourism industry" (World Travel and Tourism Council (WTTC), 2018).
+The area faces major challenges in growing the tourism industry and some of the key challenges include the distance of Zululand from major centres, the quality of infrastructure in the District, the lack of coordination in tourism marketing and others.

-FIGURE 21: TOTAL TOURISM SPEND AS A PERCENTAGE OF GDP IN ZULULAND, 2009 TO 2018
+Figure 24: TOTAL TOURISM SPEND AS A PERCENTAGE OF GDP IN ZULULAND, 2009 TO 2018